Dry eye disease

-Dry eye syndrome is a common condition that happens when your eyes don’t produce enough tears.
+Dry eye disease is a common condition that happens when your eyes don't produce enough tears.
 Your eyes may feel sore and gritty and your vision blurry.

 Itchy eyes are usually caused by an allergy or by dry eye syndrome.
 There are things you can do to treat and prevent itchy eyes.
 Read more on the causes here.